NxPKG/khulnasoft-docs/content/cloudflare-one/identity/devices/access-integrations/_index.md

 weight: 4
 ---

-# Device posture checks with Cloudflare Access
+# Device posture checks with Khulnasoft Access

-These device posture checks can only be enforced for Cloudflare Access applications.
+These device posture checks can only be enforced for Khulnasoft Access applications.
 They cannot be used in Gateway network policies.

 {{<directory-listing>}}